|

 3: able to feel or perceive; "even amoeba are sensible

-5: used officially of classified information or matters
+5: of or pertaining to classified information or matters

 affecting national security